Movement Disorders and Neurodegenerative Diseases Program

 Deep Brain Stimulation

-The deep brain stimulation (DBS) program for Parkinson’s tremor, dystonia and essential tremor, offered at the Memorial Hermann Mischer Neuroscience Institute at the Texas Medical Center and through Mischer Neuroscience Associates in the community, is known for low complication rates and outstanding outcomes.
+The deep brain stimulation (DBS) program for Parkinson’s tremor, dystonia and essential tremor is known for low complication rates and outstanding outcomes.
 Based on the skill of neurological and neurosurgical teams and their expertise in DBS programming, Mya Schiess, M.D., director of the Movement Disorders and Neurodegenerative Diseases Program, and her team advocate for early use of deep brain stimulation in appropriate patients.

 Research within the division of Movement Disorders and Neurodegenerative Diseases at UTHealth Medical School is substantial, with partnerships and collaborations among clinical and basic science studies and multiple disciplines, and funding from federal, pharmaceutical and philanthropic sources.
 Faculty in the program are members of the Movement Disorders Society, the Parkinson’s Study Group, Huntington’s Study Group, Tremor Research Group, Dystonia Coalition and Restless Legs Syndrome Study Group.